-Self-consumption: Solar panels installed on the own rooftop for self-consumption “behind-the-meter” are widely popular in Bangkok as well as the various production plants in the Eastern Seaboard.
-The owners of factories, buildings, and residences have installed self-financed solar rooftops to produce their own electric power and cut back on expenses.
+Self-consumption: Solar panels installed on the own rooftop for self-consumption “behind-the-meter” are widely popular in Bangkok as well as the various production plants in the Eastern Economic Corridor.
+The owners of factories, buildings, and residences have installed self-financed C&I solar rooftops to produce their own electric power and cut back on expenses.
 Reductions in technology prices and innovative financing structures help to make government subsidy programs unneeded and obsolete and made photovoltaics competitive with fossil fuels energy sources.

 Third-party ownership: The existing legal environment allows solar service providers to agree with commercial and industrial rooftop owners to sell and construct solar rooftop panels and enter into a long-term service contract to keep the panels operational.
 The developer needs to have the technical know-how and competence to erect and operate the solar facilities during the lifetime of the contractual arrangements.
 In addition, the whole venture has to be financed by the developer.

 Private PPA: Alternatively, a solar developer can rent the rooftop to install its own solar panels to build, own and operates the system (BOO) and produce electricity in a third-party ownership model.
 The electricity is sold to the rooftop owner under a private power purchase agreement.
 The license requirements (inclusive Regulated Energy Production License) for such a venture as well as BOI investment promotion options have to be taken into consideration.

 Grid-connection: Previous governmental announcements predicted to allowed to sell electricity, generated by privately owned solar rooftops, to state utilities.
 Solar rooftop development installations on commercial, industrial, governments, public institutions (e.g., schools and hospitals), residential, and any other type of buildings are going mainstream with the introduction of non-utility offtake deals and the opening of the energy market to sell rooftop electricity on demand into the grid.